A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Key Features:

-iv.
-Customizable Learning Paths: 360Learning allows you to create customized learning paths tailored to the specific needs and roles of your employees.
+iii.
+Customizable learning paths: Allows tailored learning path creation in minutes to the specific needs and roles of your employees.

-vi.
-Integrations: 360Learning integrates with various HR and communication tools, such as Slack, Microsoft Teams, and Google Workspace, streamlining workflows.
+v.
+Integrations: Integrates with HR and communication tools, like Slack, Microsoft Teams, and Google Workspace, streamlining workflows.

 Pros and Cons: